yigitcanc37/Bil143/README.md

 # Bil143
-Homeworks & Final Project for C
+Homeworks & Final Project for C \n
 PS.
 Most of the codes are in Turkish because of the class' requierements